 Can A Filter Be Too Powerful For A Fish Tank?

 A filter can be too powerful for a fish tank as it can cause over-filtration and create a current that is too strong for the species of fish that you keep.

-Many tropical fish species such as betta fish and angelfish are used to slow-moving bodies of water.
-If your filter flow rate is too powerful, it will create a strong, fast-flowing current which will stress your fish and cause them to hide in areas of the tank where the current is weaker.
+Many tropical fish species, such as betta fish and angelfish, are used to slow-moving bodies of water.
+If your filter flow rate is too powerful, it creates a strong, fast-flowing current which can stress your fish and cause them to hide in areas of the tank where the current is weaker.